Last Updated on July 1, 2022 by Guillermina

 What To Look For When Choosing The Ideal LED Lights?

-- Not less than 50% red light in the wavelength range of 630 – 700 nm,
+- 50% or more red light in the wavelength range of 630 – 700 nm

-- Not less than 35% green light in the wavelength range 500 – 580 nm,
+- 35% or more green light in the wavelength range 500 – 580 nm

-- Maximum 15% blue light in the wavelength range of 435 – 495 nm.
+- 15% or less blue light in the wavelength range of 435 – 495 nm

 Furthermore, it is necessary to pay attention to the following factors: tank size, plant type, light characteristics, and Photosynthetically Active Radiation (PAR).

-To Conclude – Can LED Lights Grow Aquarium Plants?
+To Conclude – LED Lights Can Grow Aquarium Plants

-Aquarium plants can grow unconditionally under LED lights, but it all depends on the intensity of the light.
+Aquarium plants can thrive under LED lights, but it all depends on the intensity of the light.
 When choosing a light that will beautify your aquarium tank, be sure to pay attention to the two most important things, the tank’s depth and how well the light will spread across it.

 We hope you find this article useful.
 If you have any questions, please let us know in the section below.